-Points Tangible Benefit 1 1.0 Provide superior useable parks and open space.
-2 1.0 to 2.0 Significant public facilities or other public amenities that could not be required by the city for development of the subject property without a planned unit development.
-3 1.0 Going significantly beyond the minimum requirements for critical area protections to preserve, enhance, or rehabilitate critical areas and buffers.
-4 1.0 Dedication of a site containing a historic landmark.
-5 2.0 Incorporation of energy systems that produce energy from nondepletable energy sources will result in at least fifty percent of the energy needs for the development being met.
+Points Tangible Benefit 1 1.0 Provide enhanced useable parks and open space.
+2 1.0 to 2.0 Provide significant public facilities or other public amenities that could not be required by the city for development of the subject property without a planned unit development.
+3 1.0 Go significantly beyond the minimum requirements for critical area protections to preserve, enhance, or rehabilitate critical areas and buffers.
+4 1.0 Dedicate a site containing a building, structure, site, object, or district on a register of historic places 5 2.0 Incorporate energy systems that produce energy from nondepletable energy sources will result in at least fifty percent of the energy needs for the development being met.